CloudNationHQ/terraform-azure-vwan/README.md

 - site to site vpn capabilities for secure connectivity between networks
 - point to site vpn support for secure client access to virtual hub
 - nat rules support for address translation on vpn gateways
+- expressroute gateway enablement on virtual hubs for hybrid connectivity

 <!-- BEGIN_TF_DOCS -->
 ## Requirements